Dive into this delicious fish crumble where you'll find salmon, prawns, and scallops too.

 - Stir in the flour for about 30 secs before gradually adding the wine, stirring to prevent any floury lumps, before doing the same with the milk.
 Bring to a simmer and cook for a few mins until you have a thick sauce.

-- Stir in the salmon, prawns and scallops (if using) and return to the simmer.
+- Stir in the salmon, prawns and scallops and return to the simmer.
 Cook for a few mins, until the prawns are pink, before adding the eggs, dill, salt and pepper.
 Spoon into a large ovenproof dish and keep to one side.
+Heat the oven to 200C (180C, Gas 6).

 - To make the crumble topping: Tear the ciabatta into pieces and place in a food processor.
 Blitz to a rough crumb.
 Add the parmesan, olive oil and parsley, then briefly blitz to combine.

-- When you are ready to cook the pie, scatter the topping over the top of the creamy fish sauce and place in the preheated oven for 30-40 mins (or slightly longer if you are cooking the filling from chilled) until the topping is golden and the filling is bubbling at the edge.
+- Scatter the topping over the top of the creamy fish sauce and place in the preheated oven for 30-40 mins until the topping is golden and the filling is bubbling at the edge and piping hot.

 -